Pineapple Ginger Soda Recipe (Easy, Natural Ferment)

 - Check daily, and move to fridge once fizzy.
 Mine is always super fizzy in less than one!

-Enjoy your delicious beverage cold, but open carefully!
+Enjoy your homemade soda cold, but open carefully!
 Mine always bubbles over!
-Did you enjoy this pineapple ginger soda recipe?
-Let me know in the comments below.
+If you enjoyed this recipe, please let me know by leaving a comment!

 Featured in the Paleo AIP Roundtable @ Phoenix Helix.